MWQ1224/MWQ1224/README.md

 - 👋 Hi, I’m @MWQ1224
 - 👀 I’m interested in plants.
-- 🌱 I’m currently learning R.
+- 🌱 I’m currently learning R and python.
-- 💞️ I’m looking to collaborate on 16S.
+- 💞️ I’m looking to collaborate on genome and microbiome.
 - 📫 How to reach me mwq1224@163.com.

 <!---